Home - Vertrouwensketen

 In the Secure Chain, you digitally send the release for the collection of an import container to your customer (the forwarder/shipper).

-These shipping companies are participating: CMA CGM, COSCO Shipping, Evergreen, Hapag Lloyd (via Secure Container Release), HMM, Maersk, MSC, ONE, OOCL, Yang Ming and ZIM.
+The following deepsea shipping lines/ship agents are participating: CMA CGM, COSCO Shipping, Evergreen, Hapag-Lloyd (via Secure Container Release), HMM, Maersk, Marfret, MSC, ONE, OOCL, Yang Ming and ZIM.

 Shipper